kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/cooperation.md

 1. Journal articles in progress:

-    * Kira Gartzou-Katsouyanni, “Beyond mere side-payments?
-Underappreciated properties of EU policies in fostering local cooperation” (under review)
+    * Kira Gartzou-Katsouyanni, "Obstacles to local cooperation in fragmented economies: An integrated framework".
+Invited contribution for a Special Issue of the *Cambridge Journal of Regions, Economy and Society* on "Left Behind Places and What Can Be Done About Them".

-    * Kira Gartzou-Katsouyanni, “Leadership and the emergence of cooperative institutions in unfavourable settings”
+    * Kira Gartzou-Katsouyanni, "Beyond mere cash transfers?
+The EU’s agricultural and cohesion policies as facilitators of local cooperation".
+To be submitted to *Socio-Economic Review* in November 2022.

-2. Special Issue proposal on the “Political Economy of Local Development in the Semi-Periphery” with Sonja Avjlijaš (see [here](/PELED))
+2. Ongoing Special Issue project on the “Political Economy of Local Development in the Semi-Periphery” with Sonja Avjlijaš (see [here](/PELED))

 3. Preparation of a book proposal